EGI-Federation/documentation/content/en/users/compute/high-throughput-compute/_index.md

    individually granted access to resources.
 1. Add the certificate to their internet browser of choice, or import it into the appropriate certificate store of their local machine (on Windows).
-1. Proceed to the [Workload Manager](../workload-manager) to submit HTC jobs or retrieve job results, login using [EGI Check-in](../check-in) when prompted.
+1. Proceed to [Workload Manager](../../compute/orchestration/workload-manager) to submit HTC jobs or retrieve job results, login using [EGI Check-in](../../aai/check-in) when prompted.